 Understanding a shark attack or bite

-The state of Florida is considered the shark attack capitol of the world, as it has the highest number of negative shark interactions.
+The state of Florida has the highest number of negative shark interactions in the world and considered the shark attack capitol of the world.
 However, the use of the term shark attack is not 100% accurate.

 The majority of shark attacks in the state would be better defined as shark bites.
-The reason behind this is that most of the interactions involve a one off bite.
+The reason behind this is that most of the interactions involve a one off bite also called a hit and run.
 The theory is that the shark confuses a human with prey, takes an exploratory bite, realizes the human is not prey and then leaves.

-There are also very few deaths in the state as the majority of encounters are bites and the sharks tend to be small.
-While a bite from a small blacktip shark may be minor, a bite from an adult great white shark could be fatal.
+There are very few deaths in the state as the majority of encounters are single bites from small sharks.
+While a bite from a small blacktip shark may be minor, a bite from a large white or tiger shark could be fatal.
 The larger the shark is, the more damage it can inflict.

 Tiger sharks will eat anything, including humans.
 They are known as the trash cans of the sea and have been found with all sorts of debris in their bellies, including metal objects and tires.

-Adult great whites have a massive bite radius.
+Adult great whites sharks have a massive bite radius with large teeth.
 Even a test bite from such a large predator can be fatal.

-Keep in mind that while this list is not all encompassing, those three species should be avoided by swimmers and surfers at all costs.
+Keep in mind that this list is not all encompassing, However those three species should be avoided by swimmers and surfers at all costs.

 While the thought of a shark attack is very frightening, the reality is water itself is the real killer.

-While this article attempts to suggest some things you can do to aid in shark attack prevention, always use your best judgement when entering the water.
-Most importantly if you do encounter a shark, do not attempt to touch it.
+While this article suggests some things you can do to aid in shark attack prevention, always use your best judgement when entering the water.
+Most importantly if you do encounter a shark, do not attempt to touch it unless in defense.